Free Car Insurance Comparison

 Typically, you’ll want to work with a car insurance provider and coverage type with a loss ratio between 60-80 percent.
 Our research shows that this is the loss ratio sweet spot.

-It’s good to know that a lot of car insurance providers offer some great add-on coverage options that can help protect you, your family, and your pocketbook.
+For many people, a basic policy isn’t enough, so it’s good to know that a lot of car insurance providers offer some great add-on coverage options that can help protect you, your family, and your pocketbook.

 - Guaranteed Auto Protection (GAP)